 Advanced Pipeline Configuration¶

 This page is for operators who want to change how Ralph Workflow itself runs work.
 Use it when you are reshaping the workflow graph, counters, routes, or recovery behavior rather than just swapping one agent setting.
+The default workflow is already strong enough to start with unchanged; come here when you can name the behavior you want to improve.

 The simple core is what makes deeper composition possible here.